 Grounded theory is a qualitative methodology that was described briefly in this blog previously when we looked at systematic design.
 In this post, we will look at two other designs that fall under the grounded theory approach which are emerging and constructivist design.

 Emerging design was in many ways a reaction to systematic design.
 Glaser and Strauss worked together to develop grounded theory during the 1960’s.
 By the 1990’s Strauss along with Corbin had refined grounded theory into what is now know as systematic design.

 Glasser had issues with systematic design.
-He considered it to rigid and strict with the emphasis on rules and procedures.
-In response to this, he develop the emerging design.
+He considered it too rigid and strict with the emphasis on rules and procedures.
+In response to this, he developed the emerging design.

 Glasser viewed grounded theory as the process of abstracting to higher and higher level rather than only describing a process.
 The generate theory should appropriately fit the data, should actually work, be relevant, and changeable.

 The constructivist design is the youngest of the three grounded theory designs.
 It was first developed in the earlier 2000’s by Charmaz.
 Unlike the other forms of grounded theory with the focus on categories, codes, and theory generating.
 The constructivist design emphasizes the views, values, and feelings of the people rather than the process.

 Whereas Strauss & Corbin and Glasser would focus on describing a process in their systematic or emerging design approach, the constructivist design would focus on how people felt during these process and try to extract meaning from the experience.